Voice-Tracking Can Make Good Shows Great

 That’s where the beauty of voice-tracking backfires.
 Personalities take on more and more shows, and soon begin to rush just to complete their tasks each day.
-They don’t bother to for the specific market or station, and the PD loses interest in providing bullet-points to help the personality stay connected.
+They don’t bother to show prep for the specific market or station, and the PD loses interest in providing bullet-points to help the personality stay connected.

 3 Aspects of The Ugly Under-Belly Of Voice-Tracking

 Soon after, three negative side effects start to appear:

 They put less effort into preparing their content because they’re not getting much (if any) feedback or support.
 Since it’s faster and easier to produce, it feels less important.
 Soon, breaks become ordinary.